JOINT REPLACEMENT: HIP TEP

-- Joint-preserving operations on the hip joint (correction of malpositions and anatomical variants mostly by means of minimally invasive joint endoscopy (arthroscopy), partly also by means of joint opening (mini-open).
+- Joint-preserving surgery on the hip joint (correction of malpositions and anatomical variants mostly using minimally invasive arthroscopy (arthroscopy), partly also using joint opening (MINI-OPEN).

-- Endoprosthetic operations on the hip joint (replacement of the destroyed joint parts with artificial implants made of titanium, ceramic and high-quality plastic)
+- Endoprosthetic surgery on the hip joint (replacement of destroyed joint parts with artificial implants made of titanium, ceramic, and high-quality plastic)

-Artificial joint replacement is a very successful and reliable treatment option in the advanced stages of osteoarthritis.
+Artificial joint replacement is a very successful and reliable treatment option in the advanced stage of osteoarthritis.

-- Minimally invasive surgical method (ALMIS approach) without injury to the muscles
+- Minimally invasive surgical method (ALMIS access) without injury to the musculature

-- Sliding pair made of ceramic / highly cross-linked polyethylene
+- Bearing made of Ceramic / highly cross-linked Polyethylene

 Hip replacement: Artificial hip joint from a specialist in Mainz

-When joint pain due to osteoarthritis severely restricts quality of life, an artificial hip joint , medically known as a total hip replacement (THR), offers a proven solution for restoring pain-free mobility.
-At the ENDOPROTHETICUM Rhein-Main, Prof. Dr. med.
+If joint pain due to osteoarthritis severely limits quality of life, an artificial hip joint, medically referred to as hip replacement (total endoprosthesis), offers a proven solution for restoring pain-free mobility.
+At ENDOPROTHETICUM Rhein-Main, Prof. Dr. med.
 Karl Philipp Kutzner is your experienced specialist for artificial joint replacement.
-We offer state-of-the-art surgical procedures and individualized care to achieve the best possible outcome for you.
+We offer you the latest surgical procedures and individual care to achieve the best possible outcome for you.

 What is a hip replacement?

-A total hip replacement (THR) is a surgical procedure in which the worn-out hip joint is replaced with an artificial implant.
-This implant, the artificial hip joint , mimics the function of the natural joint and typically consists of a socket, a femoral head, and a stem that is anchored in the femur.
-The goal of the procedure is to eliminate the pain caused by advanced osteoarthritis and to restore mobility.
+A hip replacement is a surgical procedure in which the worn-out hip joint is replaced with an artificial implant.
+This implant, the artificial hip joint, mimics the function of the natural joint and typically consists of an acetabular cup, a femoral head, and a stem anchored in the femur.
+The goal of the procedure is to eliminate pain caused by advanced osteoarthritis and restore mobility.

 When is an artificial hip joint the right choice?

-The decision to perform a total hip replacement (THR) is made when conservative treatment methods such as physiotherapy, pain medication, or injections no longer provide sufficient relief.
-The main indication is advanced osteoarthritis of the hip (coxarthrosis), which leads to the following symptoms:
+The decision for a hip replacement is made when conservative treatment methods such as physiotherapy, pain medication, or injections no longer provide sufficient relief.
+The main indication is advanced hip joint arthrosis (coxarthrosis), which leads to the following symptoms:

-- Significant restriction of mobility and walking ability
+- Significant limitation of mobility and walking ability

 - Significant reduction in quality of life and ability to perform everyday activities